 Old ideas and new ideas

-This last point has often proved the SPD's undoing in recent years - despite being part of two of Merkel's three cabinets, the party has failed to bring in the social reforms it would like to (with the notable exception of the minimum wage that was introduced in January 2015) while at the same time voting in favor of many of the CDU's measures.
+This last point has often proved the SPD's undoing in recent years - despite comprising a major part of two of Merkel's three cabinets, the party has failed to bring in the social reforms it would like to (with the notable exception of the minimum wage that was introduced in January 2015) while at the same time voting in favor of many of the CDU's conservative measures.

-Meanwhile, when it comes to foreign policy, the SPD has found itself barely distinguishable from the CDU in recent years.
-Social justice notwithstanding, the party voted for the austerity program the European Union imposed on Greece in exchange for a bailout system in 2015.
+Meanwhile, when it comes to foreign policy, the SPD has found itself barely distinguishable from the CDU.
+International solidarity notwithstanding, the party voted for the austerity program the European Union imposed on Greece in exchange for bailouts in 2015.
 It also voted with the CDU in imposing sanctions on Russia in the wake of the Ukraine crisis.